 Am I managing difficult conversations properly?

-Get our Communication guide to structure your objectives and express them with clarity
+Structure your objectives and express them with clarity with this guide.

 We all have personal biases and gravitate towards people similar to us.
 This won’t work in management.
 Managers need to be inclusive and fair to each member of their team.
 Fairness is about respect for every member of your team and not abusing leadership privileges.